|

 and issued in 1927.
 It is hallmarked "Stokes" or "Stokes and Sons" and is considered Extremely

-style of badge was also issued in a smaller, Extremely
+This style of badge was also issued

-badges were issued through to the late 1960's with a "Christmas Island" plinth, "Northern Territory"
+Some of these surplus "1927" style badges were issued through to the late

-plinth and possibly a "Norfolk Island" plinth (see below).
-Note: Early versions were "nickel or
+1960's with a "Christmas Island" plinth, "Northern Territory" plinth and possibly a "Norfolk Island" plinth (see below).

-silver plated"; as "chrome plating" was not widely introduced until the mid 1930's.
+Note: Early versions were "nickel or silver plated"; as "chrome plating" was not widely introduced

 |